How to make shoes slip resistant?

 You may immediately scuff the shoe bottom using thin sandpaper.

-The sandpaper quickly roughens the shoe sole, allowing you to confidently walk on the slick surface.
+The sandpaper quickly roughens the shoes sole, allowing you to confidently walk on the slick surface.

 The sandpaper is useful, and scuffing the shoe base takes only a few minutes.